 The Moon can be used as a pointer to find other objects in the sky:

-- Before sunrise on the 7th, the waning crescent Moon is above bright Venus.
+- On the 2nd, the crescent Moon sits above Mars.

-- The Moon sits to the left of Mercury, low to the eastern horizon on the 8th.
+- The Moon is to the left of bright Regulus (Leo, the lion) on the 10th.

-- After sunset on the 14th, the waxing crescent Moon is near Aldebaran (Taurus, the bull).
+- After sunset on the 30th, the waxing crescent Moon sits to the left of Mars.

-Earth experiences the Autumn Equinox on Sunday 20th.
-At 3:30pm the Sun crosses the celestial equator heading north.
-Day and night are of equal length a few days later, on Wednesday 23rd.
-This delay is because our atmosphere bends light from the Sun, and so, we see the Sun before it physically rises and continue to see it for a short while after it has set.
+Earth experiences the Autumn Equinox on Monday 20th.
+At 9:28pm the Sun crosses the celestial equator heading north.
+Day and night are of equal length a few days later, on Friday 24th.
+This delay is partly because our atmosphere bends light from the Sun, and so, we see the Sun before it physically rises and continue to see it for a short while after it has set.
 This phenomenon is called atmospheric refraction.

 There are two small meteor showers this month that occur near the South Celestial Pole.
-The gamma Normids is due to peak around the 15th.
+The gamma Normids is due to peak around the 14th, which unfortunately coincides with the bright Full Moon.
 This shower is centred on the yellow giant star, gamma Normae in the constellation of Norma, the level.
 The second shower is the delta Pavonids, which peak in early April, but will start to appear from the 21st.
 This shower occurs in Pavo, the peacock.
 The best time for viewing meteor showers is generally between midnight and dawn.